TARE: Block Encoding Linear Combinations of Pauli Strings Without Ancilla State Preparation: Tag-And-Restore Encoding

-The assumptions on the weights $\alpha_k$ in \eqref{norm} ensure that $U$ is always unitary \cite{PhysRevA.101.062322,doi:10.1021/acs.jctc.9b00791}.
-Since the maximal number of pairwise anti-commuting Pauli strings in an \( n \)-qubit system is \( 2n + 1 \) \cite{sarkar2019setscommutinganticommutingpaulis}, it follows that \( m \leq 2n + 1 \).\\ The second part is to embed $U$ into a larger system with ancillary qubits and to pre- and append operations that correct the application of $U$ to an application of $A$ on the system qubits.
+Together with the anti-commutation of the $\Rop_k$, the normalization $\sum_k (\rho_k/\|\alpha\|_2)^2 = 1$ ensures that $U_\mathrm{anti}$ is always unitary \cite{PhysRevA.101.062322,doi:10.1021/acs.jctc.9b00791}.
+The phases $\varphi_k$ are absorbed into a later step.
+The precise relation between the $P_k$ and the $\Rop_k$, and the freedom in choosing the $\Rop_k$, are made explicit in Section~\ref{sec:details}.\\ At the circuit level, $U_\mathrm{anti}$ is embedded into a larger system with $a$ ancilla qubits and pre- and appended with operations that turn the application of $U_\mathrm{anti}$ on the system qubits into an application of $A$.
 The corresponding quantum circuit is shown in Figure \ref{fig:full_circuit_compact}.

-The second part consists of three steps.
-The first is the conjugation of $U$ with a unitary operator $U_\mathrm{tag}$ that acts as
+This circuit consists of three main steps.
+The first is the conjugation of $U_\mathrm{anti}$ with a unitary operator $\opTag$ that acts as